SynlabsGit/syn/README.md

 # SynLabs

-SynLabs is a research organization focused on complex security logic fault research using Artificial General Intelligence (AGI).
+SynLabs is a startup focused on complex security logic fault research using Artificial General Intelligence (AGI).
 Our mission is to develop technologies that can identify and prevent security risks before they become a problem.
 We strive to provide the highest quality of security logic fault research, utilizing the latest Artificial General Intelligence (AGI) technologies.

 We develop the SYN models for AGI to discover logic-based security vulnerabilities.
 The use of AI in vulnerability discovery is a rapidly growing trend in the cyber security field.
 AGI can be used to analyze data and recognize patterns, helping to identify potential security flaws that may otherwise go unnoticed.
 This can be especially useful in complex environments, such as those of large enterprises, where manual security reviews may be impractical.